-1. When the computer boots.

-- 2. When a user logs on. - 3.
-Periodic timer expiration as specified in section 3.2.2. - 4.
-User initiation, that is, a user MAY manually initiate a process that causes the Group Policy: Core Protocol to immediately attempt to get the Client's state in compliance with the most recent policy settings that are stored in GPOs on the server. - 5.
-A computer regains network connectivity to a Group Policy Server after a prior policy application failure due to the lack of network connectivity to a Group Policy Server.<35>
+- 1. When the computer boots. - 2.
+When a unique user logs on.
+Append to abstract element Policy Target User Name the user principal name of the user logging on. - 3.
+During periodic timer expiration as specified in section 3.2.2. - 4.
+At user initiation.
+That is, a user MAY manually initiate a process that causes the Group Policy: Core Protocol to immediately attempt to get the Client's state in compliance with the most recent policy settings that are stored in GPOs on the server. - 5.
+When a computer regains network connectivity to a Group Policy server after a prior policy application failure due to the lack of network connectivity to a Group Policy server. <39>